-‘There Will Come Soft Rains’ is a beautiful, image-rich poem in which Teasdale describes the impact, or lack thereof, that humanity really has on the natural world.
 While we are no doubt incredibly destructive, the relationship is so nonreciprocal that if humanity disappeared off the planet, no other living things would even notice we were gone.
 While speaking about nature, Teasdale also alludes to war.
-This piece was written during the 1918 German Spring Offensive during the First World War.
+‘There Will Come Soft Rains’ was written during the 1918 German Spring Offensive during the First World War.
 It is likely that Teasdale was also inspired by the 1918 flu pandemic that was happening at the same time.

 There Will Come Soft Rains